fspoettel/advent-of-code-2021/README.md

 # Have fun! 🎄
 ```

-Every solution file has a _unit test_ referencing the example input file.
-You can use this test to develop and debug your solution.
-When editing a solution file, `rust-analyzer`  will display buttons for these actions above the unit test.
+Every solution file has _unit tests_ referencing the example input file.
+You can use these tests to develop and debug your solution.
+When editing a solution file, `rust-analyzer` will display buttons for these actions above the unit tests.

 ### Run solutions for a day